In case you weren’t sure, the novelty’s over and Content Marketing is no longer new.

 No one will be attracted to or engage in a one-sided conversation about you.
 They’ll simply click off to another resource that is empathetic or understanding of their needs.
 They only want to know how you’ll inform or help them to address their needs.

 6. | Get it done

-As a result, you become the trusted source that they turn to to overcome the challenge that they face.
-Authority, credibility and trust are earned by your actions.
+As a result, you become the trusted source that they turn to overcome the challenge that they face.
+Authority, credibility, and trust are earned by your actions.
 And let’s remember, this elusive attribute is never granted because of your heritage or position—it’s only earned.

 Like it or not, it’s time to buy into the thinking that creating content must be part of your company’s culture.
 Let go of your concerns about giving away your IP, secret sauce or family jewels.
 You no longer have any.

 If you want to be a thought leader in your industry, have an authentic opinion or point of view and share it with the people you want to attract that will turn into customers.
-Content marketing is the means and you’re the ignition.
+Content Marketing + Marketing Automation is the means and you’re the ignition.

 Ready to get serious about Content Marketing?